explicitcontextualunderstanding/audiobook/audiobook-plan.md

 - Applying chapter markers to the final audio file
 - Managing container volume mounts and cleanup automatically

-Note: When using the `-e piper` (default) option, the script automatically:
+Note: When using the `piper` engine option, the script automatically:
 1. Launches the jetson-containers Piper container with the correct volume mounts
 2. Executes the generation script inside the container
 3. Manages file permissions between the container and host